MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 Microsoft Defender for Endpoint on iOS enables Privacy Controls for both the Admins and the End Users.
 This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.

 For Customers with MDM, admins can configure the Privacy Controls through Managed devices in the App Config.
 For Customers without enrollment, using MAM, admins can configure the Privacy Controls through Managed apps in the App Config.
-End Users will also have the ability to configure the Privacy Settings from the Defender App settings.
+End Users also can configure the Privacy Settings from the Defender App settings.

 ### Configure privacy in phish alert report